Sign Up for a Free Account

 Overview

 Acute flaccid myelitis is a rapidly evolving anterior horn disease that clinically manifests with devastating flaccid paralysis of limbs or bulbar palsy.
 Pediatric populations are preferentially affected.
 Acute flaccid myelitis is often preceded by an upper respiratory or gastrointestinal viral disease.
 Outbreaks of acute flaccid myelitis usually occur in late summer or early fall biannually.
 Outbreaks of acute flaccid myelitis often coincide with outbreaks of enterovirus-A71 or enterovirus-D68 infection.
 In addition to the United States, outbreaks of acute flaccid myelitis have been reported in many European and Asian countries.
 Characteristically, neuroimaging demonstrates abnormalities in the central spinal cord region, affecting the gray matter.
 Cerebrospinal fluid examination demonstrates lymphocytic pleocytosis.
-Enterovirus-D68 or -A71 are rarely detected in cerebrospinal fluid examination; however, virus can be identified in other biological specimens like respiratory and fecal specimens.
+Enterovirus-D68 or -A71 are rarely detected in cerebrospinal fluid examination; however, virus can be identified in other biological specimens such as respiratory and fecal specimens.
 Significant changes in the epidemiology of acute flaccid paralysis during 2019 and 2020 have been noted.
 Enterovirus D68 was demonstrated in 37 cases in 2018, in one case in 2019, and in none in 2020.
 Cases reported during 2019 and 2020 were more frequent in older children, and upper limb involvement was less frequent.
 Preceding febrile or respiratory illness and CSF pleocytosis were also less frequent in late cases.
+A study of 66 acute flaccid myelitis patients found 52% had brain MRI abnormalities, mostly in the infratentorial region, particularly the dorsal pons.
+Most abnormalities resolved or improved on follow-up.
 Infectious or parainfectious transverse myelitis, vascular myelopathies, and Guillain-Barré syndrome are important in the differential diagnosis of acute flaccid myelitis.
 No specific therapy for acute flaccid myelitis is currently available.
 Acute flaccid myelitis is generally not considered as differential diagnosis among children with acute paralysis, leading to delayed treatment and increased respiratory involvement risk.
 Immunotherapies like methylprednisolone, intravenous immunoglobulin, or plasmapheresis have no definite role to play.
 The majority of patients with acute flaccid myelitis require long-term rehabilitation.

 Key points